carpentries-lab/deep-learning-intro/paper.md

 The lesson starts with explaining the basic concepts of neural networks, and then go through the different steps of a deep learning workflow.
-Learners will learn how to prepare data for deep learning, how to implement a basic deep learning model in Python with Keras, how to monitor and troubleshoot the training process and how to implement different layer types, such as convolutional layers.
+After following this lesson, Learners will be able to prepare data for deep learning, implement a basic deep learning model in Python with Keras, monitor and troubleshoot the training process and implement different layer types, such as convolutional layers.

 # Statement of Need
 There are many great free online course materials on deep learning,